Bachelor of Arts in Communication Degree

 - No major courses may be taken "S/U";

-Each student is required to demonstrate a proficiency in a language by one of the options listed below:
+Foreign language or culture.
+Each student is required to demonstrate proficiency in a language area by one of the options listed below:

 - Graduating from a high school where all instruction was conducted in a language other than English;

-- Passing a proficiency examination in the language on the 2020 course level;
+- Demonstrating proficiency in the language on the 2020 course level;

 - Having completed four years of one language in high school (student must have completed the fourth full year, for example, Spanish IV, and received credit for these courses);

-- Having completed one of the departmental options listed below (12-14 hours minimum in same language area or fewer by advanced placement);
+- Having completed one of the departmental options listed below (12-14 hours minimum in the same language area, or fewer by advanced placement and high school experience).

 Romance and Classical Studies (French, Greek, Italian, Latin, Spanish)